whoamaiii/kreativiummedgemma-v2/artifacts/i18n-offenders.md

 - src/components/optimized/OptimizedEnhancedPersonalizedInsights.tsx [266:70] (JSXText) `Recommendations:` — Looks like an identifier or existing key
 - src/components/optimized/OptimizedEnhancedPersonalizedInsights.tsx [367:50] (JSXText) `priority` — Looks like an identifier or existing key
 - src/components/optimized/OptimizedEnhancedPersonalizedInsights.tsx [474:46] (JSXText) `severity` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedGoalManager.tsx [391:52] (JSXText) `Behavioral` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedGoalManager.tsx [392:50] (JSXText) `Academic` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedGoalManager.tsx [393:48] (JSXText) `Social` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedGoalManager.tsx [394:55] (JSXText) `Communication` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedGoalManager.tsx [396:49] (JSXText) `Sensory` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedGoalManager.tsx [397:51] (JSXText) `Cognitive` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedGoalManager.tsx [398:51] (JSXText) `Emotional` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedGoalManager.tsx [399:50] (JSXText) `Self-Care` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedGoalManager.tsx [400:52] (JSXText) `Vocational` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedGoalManager.tsx [449:19] (JSXText) `Cancel` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedGoalManager.tsx [575:45] (JSXText) `Progress` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedGoalManager.tsx [599:13] (JSXText) `Created:` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedGoalManager.tsx [603:13] (JSXText) `Target:` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedGoalManager.tsx [626:37] (JSXText) `Milestones` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedGoalManager.tsx [629:11] (JSXText) `Add` — Looks like an identifier or existing key
 - src/components/optimized/OptimizedStudentCard.tsx [36:60] (JSXText) `Grade` — Looks like an identifier or existing key
 - src/components/optimized/OptimizedStudentCard.tsx [58:13] (JSXText) `Track` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedVisualization3D.tsx [73:12] (JSXText) `X:` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedVisualization3D.tsx [74:12] (JSXText) `Y:` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedVisualization3D.tsx [75:12] (JSXText) `Z:` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedVisualization3D.tsx [76:32] (JSXText) `Intensity:` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedVisualization3D.tsx [415:42] (JSXText) `Time` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedVisualization3D.tsx [429:42] (JSXText) `Time` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedVisualization3D.tsx [443:42] (JSXText) `Time` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedVisualization3D.tsx [455:46] (JSXText) `Category` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedVisualization3D.tsx [456:47] (JSXText) `Intensity` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedVisualization3D.tsx [476:63] (JSXText) `Filter` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedVisualization3D.tsx [483:45] (JSXText) `Emotions` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedVisualization3D.tsx [484:45] (JSXText) `Sensory` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedVisualization3D.tsx [485:51] (JSXText) `Environmental` — Looks like an identifier or existing key
+- src/components/optimized/OptimizedVisualization3D.tsx [547:19] (JSXText) `Hovering:` — Looks like an identifier or existing key
 - src/components/PaginatedSessionsList.tsx [72:19] (JSXText) `Showing` — Looks like an identifier or existing key
 - src/components/PaginatedSessionsList.tsx [72:51] (JSXText) `of` — Looks like an identifier or existing key
 - src/components/PaginatedSessionsList.tsx [103:62] (JSXText) `at` — Looks like an identifier or existing key